Ok so now I present to you info on the web-slinger himself!!

 Wall-crawling

 Spider-Man is capable of crawling on walls and ceilings.
 He has conscious control over this ability, and it is simple and instinctive for him to use—he first uses it in Amazing Fantasy #15 before realizing he has the ability.
 Originally, Spider-Man is able to stick to surfaces using his hands and feet, but later he is shown to be able to cling with his back.
 The strength of attraction between himself and the surface he is clinging to is considerable, with an upper limit of several tons per finger.
 If Spider-Man does not willingly detach, but is pulled off by force, the surface usually breaks still attached to his body.
 However, it has been shown that a significant shock can cause him to lose control of his power and fall off a surface.
 If a surface is too slippery, he will have problems sticking to it.
+He can also use his clinging ability to lift or hold objects; for instance, he can catch a thrown ball simply by touching it with one fingertip.

 The ability to crawl on walls works through thin layers of cloth, such as the fabric of his costume, but not through materials such as the soles of shoes.
 When Peter needs to crawl without changing into the costume, he removes his shoes first.